hindman/optopus/misc/plan.md

 x Zero-config use case: rewrite to use Phrase.parse() with wildcard Opt.

-- API use case: basic features: option, tolerant, static nargs, static ntimes.
+- API use case: basic features:
+  - basic option behavior
+  - nargs (static)
+  - ntimes (static)
+  - tolerant

 - Rename zero-config to wildcard: should be able to combine API usage with either positional or option wildcards.